AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### Class Announcements

-- You are the face to the Coding Academy!
+- In class, you are the face of Austin Coding Academy!
 You are the supporter and knower of all information for students.
-It is your prerogative to engage the students at the top of class to give them critical information, reprimand them for not do pre-homework, rally their enthusiasm, and encourage them to join happy hours, hackathons, and job faires.
+It is your prerogative to engage the students at the top of class to give them critical information, reprimand them for not doing pre-homework, rally their enthusiasm, and encourage them to join happy hours, hackathons, and job faires.
     * Be prepared to give them pertinent classroom information like Wifi, parking info, keycards, textbook notes, holidays, schedule changes/cancellations, specific class updates, and meet recording links.
     * You'll do well to invite them to Hackathons: A great way to build community and get students excited about coding by taking part in a real-life coding challenge with other developers.
     * Get their butts to Happy Hours: These events are important for marketing to new students but also helps to foster a community among our current students and graduates.